 The average 12 oz. beer has 12 to 15 grams of carbs, tallying 36 – 45 carbs for three drinks!

 Healthier Substitutions: Stick to light beer, which can have between 4 – 8 grams of carbs, depending on the version.
 As non-football(ish) as it sounds, wine is another low carb alternative at about 4 carbs per glass.
-Especially enjoy red wine’s heart healthy benefits!
+Better yet, enjoy a tequila (0 carbs). 😉

 Tip #3: Don’t go sonic on the tonic.

 Guess what the label tells us?
-It has an enormous 29 grams of carbs (for some of us, that’s 1/3 or more our daily carb intake!), and the beloved high fructose corn syrup (or HFCS, see this post for more) as the second ingredient.
+It has an enormous 29 grams of carbs (for some of us, that’s 1/3 or more our daily carb intake!), and nasty high fructose corn syrup (or HFCS, see this post for more) as the second ingredient.
 Bad and bad.

 Healthier Substitutions: If you’re hardcore like me, choose filtered water and lemon or lime with your gin (or vodka).
 Otherwise, try La Croix naturally flavored, carbonated water in your local grocery store for a carb-free, sodium-free, preservative-free better version!